 And just between you and me, kids who hike have better eye-hand coordination and balance than "city kids" with limited exposure to the outdoors.

-I love meeting families in my wanderings, but sometimes I cringe at how unprepared they seem.
+Although I love meeting families in my wanderings, sometimes I cringe at how unprepared they seem.

 It's a fact of the trail that you cannot predict what's going to happen, no matter where you take your children.

-But take some time today to prepare your hiking kids mentally and physically.
+But take some time today to prepare your hiking kids mentally and physically for tomorrow.

 Most of the links on this website are informational, but some are affiliate links.
 What does this mean?